lisiCAO/DHRMS-BE/README.md

 # Gitflow Best Practices

 This document outlines the best practices for using the Gitflow workflow in our projects.
 Gitflow is a branching model designed around the project release.
-This model helps us manage our projects more efficiently by defining the roles of different branches and when they should be used.
+This model helps us manage our projects more efficiently by defining the roles of different branches and when they should be used

 ## Branching Strategy